Venezuela to reopen border with Colombia | DW | 04.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Both Venezuela and Colombia have given positive indications that land borders could reopen between the South American neighbors.
+Both Venezuela and Colombia have given positive indications that land borders could reopen between the South American neighbors within hours.

 Rodriguez said in the speech that border trade would resume on Tuesday.

-At the same time, Colombia's President Ivan Duque said his country was willing to begin "an orderly process" in order to open up.
-Duque stressed the point saying: "I am going to be very clear, this is not going to be with 'chambonadas' (mistakes produced by clumsiness) and nor is it going to be in a sudden way,"
+At the same time, Colombia's President Ivan Duque said in a statement his country was willing to begin "an orderly process" in order to open up.

 News agency AFP reported seeing the removal of two containers that had been used as a barricade between the Venezuelan town of San Anton de Tachira and Cucuta in Colombia.